ynput/ayon-harmony/client/ayon_harmony/api/README.md

 class ImageSequenceLoader(load.LoaderPlugin):
     """Load images
-    Stores the imported asset in a container named after the asset.
+    Stores the imported product in a container named after the product.
     """
     product_types = {
         "shot",